anushka369/Python-Projects/README.md

 ## Projects Included

+### 📈 CSV Data Analyzer
+- Loads and analyzes structured data from CSV files with features like filtering, sorting, and statistical summaries.
+- Supports numeric and text-based filters, multi-column sorting, and computation of mean, quartiles, variance, and mode.
+- Strengthens skills in data wrangling, file parsing, and interactive CLI-driven data exploration.

 ### 📇 Contact Manager
 - Lets users store, search, update, and delete contact info like name, phone, and email.
 - Supports persistent storage using CSV or TXT files.